magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture-data-provider.md

 ---

 {:.bs-callout-info}
-Parametrized Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.5.5.
+Parameterized Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.5.5.